gilesp1729/LoftyCAD/README.md

 # Slicer and printer integration
 - Integrates with PrusaSlicer 2.x, Slic3rPE 1.41 and vanilla Slic3r
-- Slice to G-code and preview
+- Slice to G-code and preview layers
+- Directly upload G-code to an OctoPrint server

 # Works in progress
 - Multi-material slicing
 - Directly control, and print to, a USB or serial connected printer
-- Directly upload to an OctoPrint server
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, and more
 - Tubing and lofting (a nod to the original Lofty, LoftyCAD's spiritual ancestor)